Welch, Oklahoma

 Welch is a town in northern Craig County, Oklahoma, United States.
-The population was 619 at the 2010 census, an increase of 3.7 percent over the figure of 597 recorded in 2000.
+As of the 2020 census, Welch had a population of 622.
 It is 8 miles south of the Kansas state line, at the intersection of state highways 2 and 10 with U.S. Highway 59.

 History

 Welch was established in 1888 in the Cherokee Nation on land that D. B. Nigh leased from Frank Craig.
 The Missouri, Kansas and Texas Railway (Katy) had built a line through the area in 1871, and in 1891 it built a switch on Nigh's property, providing a shipping point for local hay and grain.
 The town that began to grow around the switch was named for a Katy railroad official, A. L. Welch.
 A post office was established in 1892.
 The town plat was approved in 1902, and the town incorporated in 1909.
 A newspaper called the Welch Watchman began publication in 1902, and continued in business, although later renamed as the Welch American, until the mid 1960s.

 A joint stock company established the first school in 1899, then sold it to the city in 1907.
 The first class graduated in 1911.

 In 2003, Welch had two convenience stores, a grocery store, a feed store, Thomas Funeral Home, the Blossom Shoppe, a meat processor, a livestock sale barn, two cafés, a new automotive shop, two saddle shops, an assisted-living retirement home, Graham Equipment Company, and a new medical office, among other enterprises.
 (Note: Although the source of this information seems to imply that this growth resulted from the formation of the Welch Area Development Authority (WADA), this may not be accurate.
 Another source says that WADA is a private company with one employee that was formed in 1991 with one employee.)